Updated: Jun 30

 So lets get straight into it.
-The “classic bush gaiter”:
+What are the characteristics of a “classic bush gaiter”?

-With regards other variations of gaiter:
+With regards other variations of gaiter.

 Love them or hate them, these short gaiters make bush life even more enjoyable.
 We recommend them wholeheartedly 😊.